Wikia/discreETLy/dashboard/plugins/athena_usage/README.md

 # Athena Usage plugin

-This plugin shows summarised daily, weekly and monthly data usage in Athena queries for an `executing_user`.
+Athena Usage shows summarised daily, weekly and monthly data usage in Athena queries for an `executing_user`.
+This plugin aims to help users track their queries' efficiency.

 Relies on accessing `QUERIES_TABLE`, storing queries' info.

-Requires this dict in `settings.py`:
+This plugin configuration is stored as `ATHENA_USAGE_PARAMS`:
 ```
 ATHENA_USAGE_PARAMS = {
     'QUERIES_TABLE': '....',